2022

 The workshop programme is available here.

-**A full report of this workshop is coming soon**
+**A full report of this workshop is available as SOLAS Event Report Issue 30**

-**A full report of this workshop is coming soon**
+**A full report of this workshop is available as SOLAS Event Report Issue 29**

 The Open Science Conference on Eastern Boundary Upwelling Systems (EBUS): Past, Present and Future was held jointly with the Second International Conference on the Humboldt Current System in Lima, Peru from 19 to 23 September 2022.
 The conference was organised by scientists from the Instituto del Mar del Perú (IMARPE), the Intergovernmental Oceanographic Commission of United Nations Educational, Scientific and Cultural Organisation (IOC-UNESCO), the Institut de Recherche et Développement (IRD), and the Scientific Committee on Ocean Research (SCOR) Working Group 155 EBUS.